Learning to plot with python

 Creating a .py file with VS Code

-1. Refer to the Getting Started section, to install python and its packages, and Visual Studio Code (VSC)
+1. Refer to the Getting Started section, to install python and its packages, as well as Visual Studio Code (VSC)

 2. Open Visual Studio Code, the go File -> Open Folder then open the folder where you will store your files for this exercise (ENVT3362_workshop_2)